LiveDuo/destack/README.md

 # Announcements

+📣 [13/03/2024] Destack v3 has just been released on NPM.
+Learn more at [pull/103](https://github.com/LiveDuo/destack/pull/103) and [issues/104](https://github.com/LiveDuo/destack/issues/104).
+Note that pages created with v2 have to be recreated with v3 to function smoothly.

 📣 [10/10/2023] Destack v3 is in beta.
 This release is an rewrite of the editor from scratch.
 Check it out at [destack-starter-beta](https://github.com/LiveDuo/destack-starter-beta).
 More at [pull/103](https://github.com/LiveDuo/destack/pull/103) and [issues/104](https://github.com/LiveDuo/destack/issues/104).

 📣 [13/06/2023] Three more themes have been added [Preline](https://preline.co/), [Flow Bite](https://flowbite.com/) and [Flow Rift](https://flowrift.com/).